ndragazis/tinykv/README.md

 ## Setup

 ```
-$ docker build -t seastar-app-stub .
+$ docker build -t tinykv .
-$ docker run --rm -it -v $(pwd):/home/src seastar-app-stub
+$ docker run --rm -it -v $(pwd):/home/src tinykv
 ```
 The rest of the instructions assume this setup is completed and that you are in the running docker container.

 ## Building the app